 While information regarding the Windows 10 Road Map slowly trickling through with each reveal event, this is what we know so far regarding the stymied release of Windows 10:

-- Starting with Technical Preview for laptops and desktops, the preview build will extend to smartphones some time in February, Microsoft's Terry Myerson announced on January 21.
+- Starting with Windows Technical Preview (WTP) for laptops and desktops back in September 2014, the preview build extended to select smartphones on February 12.

-- The consumer preview build launched on January 23, 2015 and was made available to download through Microsoft's Windows Insider Program.
+- The latest major WTP build launched on January 23, 2015 and was made available to download through Microsoft's Windows Insider Program.